-A rental unit should be fully equipped with working light bulbs with a tenant moves in.
+A rental unit should be fully equipped with working light bulbs when a tenant moves in.
 Likewise, they should replace them when they burn out, and they should ensure every light bulb is working properly upon move-out.
 After all, that’s how it was given to them.

-In my opinion, any long fluorescent tube lights, or any light bulb designed to last for years of continuous use, should be replaced by the landlord.
+In my opinion, however, any long fluorescent tube lights, or any light bulb designed to last for years of continuous use, should be replaced by the landlord.
 Plus, fluorescent tube lights can be dangerous if broken, and could be a liability if you rely on your residents to replace them.

 What is “Useful Life?”

 Since all products have a specific life expectancy (typically determined by the manufacturer), a landlord or manager can’t charge a tenant the full replacement cost of the item unless it was brand new at the time it was damaged.